 Riddle & Finns

-Brighton’s best seafood restaurant, Riddle & Finns has been serving up Champagne and oysters since opening its first restaurant in 2006.
+Brighton’s best seafood restaurant, Riddle & Finns, has been serving champagne and oysters since opening its first restaurant in 2006.
 Now boasting three locations across the city, it’s become a restaurant renowned for its fine cuisine, fruits de mer platters and sustainably sourced fish dishes.

 65 Kings Road, Brighton, BN1 1NA